 The Lyceum Program is an Emory & Henry College academic requirement for graduation.

 You must behave respectfully during any Lyceum you attend.
 You are expected to be seated no less than five minutes before an event is scheduled to begin.
-Avoid extremely casual attire when attending Lyceum events; especially those held in the Chapel.
 Any faculty or staff member may dismiss you from a Lyceum event for any behavior that distracts you or others from full participation in the event, including sleeping, talking, reading, doing homework, texting, and generally any form of rude behavior.

 If you seek credit for an Artalk, you are expected also to view the exhibit in the Art Gallery located on the second floor of the McGlothlin Center for the Arts to which the Artalk relates.

-You must have your ID card with you and present it upon entering and leaving each on-campus event.
-You are responsible for making sure that your ID card is properly bar-coded and for consulting campus security if recoding is needed.
 If you arrive at an event late or leave early, you will not receive credit for attendance.
-In the case of Barter plays and Arts Array films that are Lyceum eligible, you must scan your card with the Emory & Henry faculty/staff member present.
+In the case of Barter plays and Arts Array films that are Lyceum eligible, you must bring your event program or ticket to the Registrar’s Office to receive credit.

 No more than two credited events in any semester may be films and no more than two may be Barter plays.
 You may not receive more than one credit for multiple-performance events (e.g., a play), even if you attend several performances.
 The Literary Festival, Ampersand Day, and two-part Lyceums are exempt from the multiple-performance rule.

 If you do not complete your Lyceum requirement before graduation, you will not be awarded a degree, even if you have met all other graduation requirements.
 You are exempt from any Lyceum obligation your final semester before graduation; but only if you have already completed your Lyceum obligation fully.